ajgarlag/AjglSessionExpiration/README.md

 Symfony Bundle
 --------------

-If you need to integrate these library into your Symfony Framework app, you can install the [AjglSessionExpirationBundle](https://github.com/ajgarlag/AjglSessionExpirationBundle)
+If you need to integrate this library into your Symfony Framework app, you can install the [AjglSessionExpirationBundle](https://github.com/ajgarlag/AjglSessionExpirationBundle)